 STEM Education Scholar Program.
 By immersing future educators in an environment where intentional design and purposeful problem-solving activities are given to K-12 students, the undergraduates are gaining real-world experience and the opportunity to mitigate any potential problems associated with integrating STEM themselves someday.

 CMU's Center for Excellence in STEM Education (CESE) will positively impact mathematics, science, and engineering educators at all levels in Michigan and beyond through innovative partnerships, programs, and professional development opportunities.

 The CESE seeks to be a leader in STEM education by:

 - Offering teacher education candidates secondary and elementary mathematics and science teacher preparation through work with CMU's undergraduate programs, as well as supporting these students as they enter the teacher education program;

 - Offering continuing professional development opportunities including induction support and professional development for STEM educators;

 - Further developing and continuing a rigorous research agenda in STEM education through collaboration among faculty from various departments involved in STEM;

-- Offering pre-K through 12th grade STEM education enrichment programs with a focus on inquiry and/or probelm solving;
+- Offering pre-K through 12th grade STEM education enrichment programs with a focus on inquiry and/or problem solving;

 - Providing partnerships with local, state, and/or national organizations and initiatives for advancement and improvement of STEM education.